-Finish cooking the chicken in the oven gives you a much more tender chicken cutlet this way.
+The one thing I have learned over the years of making and perfecting this recipe is that by finish cooking the chicken in the oven gives you a much more tender chicken cutlet than by just frying them.

 - Once the cutlets are browned on both sides, drain them on a paper towel and then place them in a baking dish.

-- Bake in a 375 degree oven until done, maybe another 15 to 20 minutes or until the internal temperature reaches 165 degrees.
+- Bake in a 375 degree oven for another 15 minutes.

 Here are some delicious side dishes to serve with the Breaded Chicken Cutlets: